theholocron/cli-template/media/README.md

 # Media

-The following is a storage place for all of the media used within `cli-template`.
+The following is a storage place for all of the media used.

 ## What's Available